 The Elections Are Over: Let the Campaign Begin

-Aaron Blake - senior political reporter for the Washington Post political analysis blog, The Fix - @AaronBlake, Neil Newhouse - Public Opinion Strategies - @KCkid, Ed Kilgore - political columnist at New York Magazine, and former Democratic strategist - @ed_kilgore, Julian Zelizer - Princeton University - @julianzelizer
+Aaron Blake - senior political reporter, Washington Post - @AaronBlake, Neil Newhouse - Public Opinion Strategies - @KCkid, Ed Kilgore - political columnist at New York Magazine, and former Democratic strategist - @ed_kilgore, Julian Zelizer - Princeton University - @julianzelizer